NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 Specimen collection and the types of materials available to you (be it fresh frozen tissues, FFPE tissue samples, or other types of specimens) can impact the quality of the DNA you’re able to extract.
 FFPE (formalin fixed, paraffin embedded) tissues, in particular, generally result in lower quality DNA and RNA, and can make every step of wet-lab processing more challenging.
 This will also impact the quality of sequencing data generated as well as the analytic strategies used downstream, and it’s important to be aware of that going into a study using those types of specimens.

 <img class="center" style="display: block;margin-left: auto; margin-right: auto;" src="lecture_assets/sample_collection_details.png">
-<figcaption class="has-text-centered is-size-7 is-italic ">Sample Types and their most common analytical issues. <a href="https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-016-0370-4">Lennon NJ, Adalsteinsson VA, Gabriel SB, 2016</a></figcaption><br>
+<figcaption class="has-text-centered is-size-7 is-italic">Sample Types and their most common analytical issues. <a href="https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-016-0370-4">Lennon NJ, Adalsteinsson VA, Gabriel SB, 2016</a></figcaption><br>

 After DNA extraction (isolation of DNA from other cellular components), it is important to assess both the quality and quantity of DNA obtained.
 The results of this quality control (QC) check can impact what sequencing strategies are feasible for your samples (long read or short read, whole genome or targeted).